A young Black woman sitting on a bench in the park.

 Breastfeeding

-There is a risk of the baby becoming a little sleepier if breastfed when the mother is taking olanzapine.
+Olanzapine is passed to the baby in breastmilk in small amounts.
+There is slight risk that the baby will become sleepier in breastfed when the mother is taking olanzapine.

 Sex

-Olanzapine can have side effects that might affect your sex life, but they should not last for long.
+Olanzapine can have side effects that might affect your sex life.
 These include:

 • difficulty getting an erection